tjora/construct/docs/basics.rst

 if two or more fields of a Struct have the same name, the last field "wins";
 that is, the last field's value will be the value returned from a parse.

->>> from construct import Struct, UBInt8, SLInt16, LFloat32
+>>> from construct25 import Struct, UBInt8, SLInt16, LFloat32
 >>> c = Struct("foo",
 ...
 UBInt8("a"),
 ...
 SLInt16("b"),